-- Take your sunflower bunch and use your wire cutters to cut into 3 separate stem.
-Add the first sunflower stem into the top of your wreath using a cable tie to secure it into the base.
+- Add the first sunflower stem to the top of your wreath using a cable tie to secure it into the base.
 Trim the excess cable tie with your wire cutters.
 Use your Spanish moss to cover the cable tie.

 - Dip a second sunflower stem into your glue pot and place it under the previous sunflower.

-- Now let’s beef up the other side of our wreath.
-Take a second bush of your evergreen and use your wire cutters to trim into smaller stems.
+- Take a second bush of your evergreen and use your wire cutters to trim into smaller stems.
 Add some greenery at the top, bottom, and middle of your sunflowers with your hot glue.
 Place one more piece of greenery to the left of your sunflowers, following the movement of the wispy wreath base.

-- Don’t forget to cover any exposed hot glue with your Spanish moss.
+- Cover any exposed hot glue with your Spanish moss.
 Add some more yellow flower stems just above the Sunflower cluster.
 Go ahead and add one more yellow flower stem in your Sunflower cluster, securing it with your hot glue.

 - Grab your last sunflower stem and dip the bottom in your hot glue.
 Place it at the bottom of your sunflower cluster.
 Use a cable tie to secure the sunflower stems, helping them cascade downward.
 Cover with some Spanish moss.

-- Take a step back and make any adjustments you need to any flowers.
-Let’s add some lambs ear into our wreath.
-Cut your lambs ear bush into 7 or 8 smaller stems.
+- Let’s add some lambs ear to our wreath.
+Cut your lamb’s ear bush into 7 or 8 smaller stems.
 Start by placing some on the top of your sunflowers and work your way down through the sunflower cascade.
-You can place them in their before you hot glue to see if you like them.
-Secure the lambs ear with hot glue when you are happy with their placement.
+You can place them in there before you hot glue them to see if you like them.
+Secure the lamb’s ear with hot glue when you are happy with its placement.